mxjp/gluon/docs/reference/elements.md

 + Attributes set to `null`, `undefined` or `false` are removed.
 + Attributes set to `true` are set as an empty string.
 + All other values are set as strings.
++ When using JSX:
 	+ Attributes prefixed with `prop:` are always set using the respective JavaScript properties.
 	+ Attributes prefixed with `attr:` are always set using the default behavior.
 	+ Attributes prefixed with `on:` are added as regular event listeners.
 An array can be used to pass the event listener with additional options.
 	+ The [`class`](#classes) and [`style`](#styles) attributes are special cases described below.

 ```jsx
 // Using setAttribute: